gordielachance/wp-soundsystem/readme.txt

 = Several new post types =

-Playlists, Live Playlists, Albums, Artists, Tracks and Track Sources each uses a custom post type, so you can easily manage/extend them.
+Playlists, Live Playlists, Albums, Artists, Tracks and Sources each uses a custom post type, so you can easily manage/extend them.

 = Playlists =